vincentbui21/IT-Project-1-Smartwatch/README.md

-# Smart Doorbell with Smartwatch Integration
+# Smart Doorbell with Smartwatch Integration!

 🔹 **A smart doorbell system that integrates with a smartwatch, allowing users to see visitors, communicate, and remotely unlock the door.**